jrburke/module/docs/loader-config.md

 For these kinds of small modifications, implementing a full hook that knows how to properly participate in a Promise workflow is very heavyweight.
 There is an `on` event listener capability.

 It is an imperative API, and therefore, running these handlers should not be expected to be done during build tools.
-The API is only on a "top" loader, like `module.top.
-Any of the loaderHooks hooks are candidates for `on` listening.
+The API is only on a "top" loader, like `module.top`.
+Any of the lifecycle functions are candidates for `on` listening.

 Example, which adds a cachebust argumetn to the URL: